eloisjr/Gender_Balance_Small_dataset/README.md

 - Last access= 09-April-2024

   ## Run code
-This repository contains 5 folders.
+This repository contains 6 folders.
-1. A folder called "excel_data" which contains the following excel files:
+1. A folder called `excel_data` which contains the following excel files:
-2. A folder called "EDA_oversea_migration_labour_force" with a file known as EDA_Migration_Employment_plots.ipynb.
+2. A folder called `EDA_oversea_migration_labour_force` with a file known as `EDA_Migration_Employment_plots.ipynb`.
 It plots Gender Balance (GB) in overseas migration and labor force by gender and Australian State/Territory.
-3. A folder called `Gender_balance_index_plot`
+3. A folder called `Gender_balance_index_plot` with a file known as `gender_balance_index.ipynb`. it plots the GB index.
-1.
+4. A folder called `Forecasting model` with three **ipynb** files.
+It contains `ARIMA_model.ipynb`, `Grey_Model_11.ipynb`, and `Grey_Model_21.ipynb`.
+5. A folder called `Compare_models`.
+It has 2 files including `compare_metrics.ipynb` and `compare_models.ipynb`.
+Compare all metrics and models across all Australian States/territories.
+6. A folder called  `Prediction_next_5years` has a `prediction_next_5_years.ipynb` file.
+This file predict the next 5 years applying GM11.

+## Observations

+Each .ipynb file includes its own set of instructions along with guidance on which Excel files should be loaded.